 The number of premiums written shows if a company is growing or not.
 The more customers a company has, the less of a chance there is that customers will be overcharged.

-This is because a company that has a high number of claims, but few customers, will have to charge customers more to pay out approved claims.
+This is because a company with many claims but few customers will have to charge customers more to pay out approved claims.

 So let's look at the NAIC's data on USAA's written premiums.

 USAA's written premiums have increased significantly since 2015, which shows USAA has continued to grow and attract more customers.